aiman-al-masoud/deixiscript/docs/notes/notes.md

 Both or just one?:
 * when a lexeme is first created, a referent is created too
-* when a wrapper is created any new lexeme pointing to it is created and wrapper is set as referent.
+* when a wrapper is created any new lexeme pointing to it is created and wrapper is set as referent/model/proto.

 getProto, proto, concepts, heirlooms, isConcept, setAlias should go away from Lexeme.
 They should be replaced with referent:Wrapper on Lexeme.